hashicorp/vault/website/source/docs/auth/jwt.html.md

 the concepts common to both methods will be covered first, followed by specific examples of OIDC and JWT usage.

+### JWT Verification

+JWT signatures will be verified against public keys from the issuer.
+This process can be done in three different ways, though only one method may be configured for a single backend:

+- **Static Keys**.
+A set of public keys is stored directly in the backend configuration.

+- **JWKS**.
+A JSON Web Key Set ([JWKS](https://tools.ietf.org/html/rfc7517)) URL (and optional certificate chain) is configured.
+Keys will be fetched from this endpoint during authentication.

+- **OIDC Discovery**.
+An OIDC Discovery URL (and optional certificate chain) is configured.
+Keys will be fetched from this URL during authentication.
+When OIDC Discovery is used, OIDC validation criteria (e.g. `iss`, `aud`, etc.) will be applied.

+If multiple methods are needed, another instance of the backend can be mounted and configured at a different path.

 ### Bound Claims

 Once a JWT has been validated as being properly signed and not expired, the